RoopkumarD/similar_notes/README.md

 ## Contributing

-Feel free to contribute to SimNotes by creating issues or submitting pull requests.
+Feel free to contribute to SimiNotes by creating issues or submitting pull requests.

 ## Acknowledgments